 The bottom of the chip-scale package has a central exposed thermal pad.
-The thermal pad on the PCB must be at least as
+The thermal pad on the PCB must be at least as large as the exposed pad.
+On the PCB, there must be a minimum clearance of 0.25 mm between the thermal pad and the inner edges of the pad pattern.
+This clearance ensures the avoidance of shorting.

 To improve the thermal performance of the package, use thermal vias on the PCB thermal pad.
 If vias are used, incorporate them into the thermal pad at the 1.2 mm pitch grid.
-The via diameter must be between 0.3 mm and 0.33 mm, and the via barrel must be plated with 1 oz. of copper to plug the via.
+The via diameter must measure between 0.3 mm and 0.33 mm and the via barrel must be plated with 1 oz. of copper to plug the via.

-For a microwave PLL and VCO synthesizer, such as the ADF5355, take care with the board stack-up and layout.
+For a microwave PLL and VCO synthesizer, such as the ADF4355-2, take care with the board stack up and layout.
 Do not consider using FR4 material because it is too lossy above 3 GHz.
 Instead, Rogers 4350, Rogers 4003, or Rogers 3003 dielectric material is suitable.